 Choosing among business schools and MBA courses is tricky.
 The MBA is the most popular graduate degree in the US, thanks in large part to its widespread acceptance by employers and the strong return on investment that graduates tend to enjoy.
 While the MBA was established in the US, it has become a truly global degree, with business schools across the world offering this qualification -- including most of Europe, Asia, some parts of south America and Africa.

-"Where should I do my MBA?"
-This is a question that many applicants ask themselves.
+"Where should I do my MBA?" is a question that many applicants will ask themselves.
 For some, it makes sense to stay in their home region and study locally, while others might find better opportunities (or just a great adventure) studying overseas.
 In terms of overseas locations, many international students like to study in these locations:

 You can do your MBA to gain international experience

-In an increasingly globalized world, many people find that having international experience gives them an edge in business.
-Doing an MBA in another country can help with this, in that students are able to spend a year or two abroad building their international business skills and cross-cultural competencies, which are attractive for employers who want to take their products and services across borders.
+In a globalized world, many students feel that an international perspective and experiences will give them an edge in business.
+And doing an MBA in another country can help with this, in that students are able to spend a year or two abroad, building their international business skills and cross-cultural competencies, which are attractive for employers who want to take their products and services across borders.

-For example, non-native English speakers often decide to do their MBA in the UK or the USA to help with their language skills.
+For example, non-native English speakers often decide to do their MBA in the UK or the US to help with their language skills.
 And many MBA programs will offer students trips overseas, international projects with institutions on multiple continents and meetings with global executives.
-These can take the form of internships or consulting project components can allow students to experience the business world in another country first-hand.
+These can take the form of internships or consulting projects that allow students to experience the business world and culture in another country first-hand.

 You can do your MBA where you want to work

-Some MBA rankings list schools in terms of “international mobility,” based on the percentage of graduates who end up in a different country from where they are from.
+Some MBA rankings list schools in terms of “international mobility”, or the percentage of graduates who end up in a different country from where they are from.
 This can be useful, but it should be noted that defining students as domestic or international can be an oversimplification and passports do not necessarily reflect a person’s heritage.